BYUCS260/ajaxtutorial/README.md

 https://csonline.byu.edu/city
 ```

 There are a lot of things that could go wrong, so it is a good idea to take baby steps.
 This service takes a query parameter following ? in the URL.
-So lets start by passing it a "P" to get all cities that start with a P.
+So lets start by passing it a "P" to get all cities that start with a P on the line with the "const url".

 ```html
 <script>